-- B23 Upstream fan.
-Comburent air intake directly from the room where the boiler is installed.
-Flue gas venting via horizontal or vertical pipes, with air ventilation to room. - B23P As B23 but with flue gas vent pipes designed to operate at positive pressure. - B53P As for B23P but with flue gas vent pipes supplied by boiler manufacturer. - C13 Concentric wall vent.
-Twin flue pipes can also be used, but the wall through-pipes must be concentric or located close enough to be subjected to similar wind conditions. - C33 Concentric roof vent.
-Twin flue gas vent pipes may be used, but terminals must be concentric or near enough to be subject to the same wind conditions (i.e. within a 100 cm square with a difference in height between the pipes of less than 100 cm). - C43 Vent and air intake via separate twin pipes subject to similar wind conditions. - C53 Separate wall or roof vent and air intake, in areas of different pressure but never on opposite walls. - C63 Upstream fan.
-Boiler intended to be connected to a system for the supply of combustion air and for the evacuation of combustion products approved and sold separately. - C83 Separate vent and inlet subject to natural draught.
+horizontal or vertical pipes, with air ventilation to room.

+- B53P As for B23P but with flue gas vent pipes supplied by boiler manufacturer. - C13 Concentric wall vent.
+Twin flue pipes can also be used, but the wall through-pipes must be concentric or located close enough to be subjected to similar wind conditions. - Concentric roof vent.
+Twin flue gas vent pipes may be C33 used, but terminals must be concentric or near enough to be subject to the same wind conditions (i.e. within a 100 cm square with a difference in height between the pipes of less than 100 cm). - C43 Vent and air intake via separate twin pipes subject to similar wind conditions. - Separate wall or roof vent and air intake, in areas of C53 different pressure but never on opposite walls. - Upstream fan.
+Boiler intended to be connected to a C63 system for the supply of combustion air and for the evacuation of combustion products approved and sold separately. - C83 Separate vent and inlet subject to natural draught.
 Wall air inlet.
 Vent to individual or shared chimney.
-Shared chimneys must be insulated to prevent the formation of condensation. - C93 Fan in combustion circuit upstream from the combustion chamber/heat exchanger.
+Shared chimneys must be insulated to prevent the formation of condensation.

+- C93 Fan in combustion circuit upstream from the combustion chamber/heat exchanger.
 This configuration is used in older system upgrades and with condensing boilers.
-It allows the system to make use of an old air well, chimney or flue that would otherwise be redundant.

-- A See the specific standard for details.
-In Belgium, see NBN-D51-003. - A For B-type installation, combustion air is taken from the environment and goes through the openings (shutters) on the rear panel of the device that must be located in a suitable and ventilated technical room. - Read the requirements, instructions and prohibitions detailed below carefully, since non-compliance with them may be result in a safety hazard or the appliance's malfunction. - ⚠ Condensation appliances described in this handbook must be installed with flue gas pipes compliant with applicable legislation and expressly manufactured for this specific use. - A Check that pipes and joints are not damaged. - A Joint seals must be executed with materials that withstand the condensate's acidity and the temperatures of the appliance's flue gases. - Mhen installing flue pipes, always bear in mind the direction of the flue gases and of possible condensate flows. - ⚠ Inadequate or incorrectly sized flue gas pipes may increase combustion noise, create condensate extraction issues and negatively impact on combustion parameters. - Check that pipes are suitably far (min.
-500 mm) from flammable or heat-sensitive construction elements. - Do not connect the vent flue directly to existing flues used to serve other appliances (cookers, other boilers, etc.).
-Larger disused flues can nevertheless be used as ducts for routing the boiler's intake and vent flues. - If the vertical section of vent flue is over 4 metres in height, a condensate drain must be provided at its bottom (see paragraph "Preparation for the condensate drain"). - It is prohibited to block or section the flue gas extraction pipe or the combustion air suction pipe, if any. - It is prohibited to use pipes that not designed for this application, because the condensate's action would damage them quickly.
+It allows the system to make use of an old air well, chimney or flue that would otherwise be redundant. - $oldsymbol{\Lambda}$ See the specific standard for details.
+In Belgium, see NBN-D51-003. - A For B-type installation, combustion air is taken from the environment and goes through the openings (shutters) on the rear panel of the device that must be located in a suitable and ventilated technical room. - Read the requirements, instructions and prohibitions detailed below carefully, since non-compliance with them may be result in a safety hazard or the appliance's malfunction. - A Condensation appliances described in this handbook must be installed with flue gas pipes compliant with applicable legislation and expressly manufactured for this specific use. - A Check that pipes and joints are not damaged. - A Joint seals must be executed with materials that withstand the condensate's acidity and the temperatures of the appliance's flue gases. - A When installing flue pipes, always bear in mind the direc - tion of the flue gases and of possible condensate flows. - Inadequate or incorrectly sized flue gas pipes may increase combustion noise, create condensate extraction issues and negatively impact on combustion parameters. - A Check that pipes are suitably far (min.
+500 mm) from flammable or heat-sensitive construction elements. - A Do not connect the vent flue directly to existing flues used to serve other appliances (cookers, other boilers, etc.).
+Larger disused flues can nevertheless be used as ducts for routing the boiler's intake and vent flues. - A If the vertical section of vent flue is over 4 metres in height, a condensate drain must be provided at its bottom (see paragraph "Preparation for the condensate drain"). - 🔁 It is prohibited to block or section the flue gas extraction pipe or the combustion air suction pipe, if any. - It is prohibited to use pipes that not designed for this application, because the condensate's action would damage them quickly.

-Following are the tables of the maximum equivalent lengths for the different available models.
+Below are tables showing the maximum equivalent lengths for the different available models.

-EOUIPMENT CONFIGURATION TYPE B "OPEN"
+EQUIPMENT CONFIGURATION TYPE B "OPEN"

-Description TAU Unit

-Description 140 190

-Maximum equivalent length of flue gas exhaust pipe 20 () m
+Maximum equivalent length of flue gas exhaust pipe 20() m -- ------- ---

-(\) This length must be reduced by 1 metre for every 90° curve and by 0.5 metres for every 45° curve.
+() This length must be reduced by 1 metre for every 90° curve and by 0.5 metres for every 45° curve.